spacetelescope/crds/documentation/crds_users_guide/source/installation.rst

 **CRDS_CLIENT_RETRY_DELAY_SECONDS** number of seconds CRDS waits after a failed network transaction before trying again.
 Defaults to 0 seconds,  meaning proceed immediately after fail.

+**CRDS_USE_LOCKING** boolean enabling/disabling CRDS cache locking,  currently only used for JWST and defaulting to enabled.
+File locking is currently limited to JWST calibrations so HST sync and bestrefs tools must be run in single processes or with CRDS_READONLY_CACHE=1.

+**CRDS_LOCKING_MODE**  chooses between multiprocessing, filelock, or lockfile based locks.  multiprocessing is the default.
+To support multiple terminal windows or pipeline processing,  file based locking must be used with filelock recommended and known problems having been observed with the lockfile package.